Yasnohorodskyi/mini-blog-backend/README.md

 ## Project Structure

+- **app.js**: The main entry point for the backend of your mini-blog web application.
+It configures an Express.js server, sets up CORS, and defines routes for handling requests related to posts and pages from the Contentful CMS.
+The server listens on a port specified by the PORT environment variable or defaults to port 3002.

 - **pages.js**: This file defines the routes for retrieving pages based on their slug from the Contentful CMS.

 - **posts.js**: This file defines the routes for retrieving posts based on their slug from the Contentful CMS.